ltw-webdev-1/curriculum/website-on-github.md

       We’ll put all of our coding exercises on GitHub where they will be live websites visible to anybody.
     notes:
       - label: "Reminder"
-        text: "For most coding exercises you won’t need to perform these steps, you’ll be using the [fork & pass tests method](/courses/web-dev-1/fork-pass-tests/) to hand in all your work."
+        text: "For most coding exercises you won’t need to perform these steps, you’ll be using [Markbot](/courses/web-dev-1/using-markbot/) to hand in all your work."

   - title: "Create a new repo"
     before: |